 The NMC is used for the removal of the non-methane hydrocarbons from the sample gas by oxidizing all hydrocarbons except methane.
 Ideally, the conversion for methane is 0 per cent, and for the other hydrocarbons represented by ethane is 100 per cent.
 For the accurate measurement of NMHC, the two efficiencies shall be determined and used for the calculation of the NMHC emission mass flow rate (see paragraph 8.6.2.).

+It is recommended that a non-methane cutter is optimized by adjusting its temperature to achieve a ECH4 < 0.15 and a EC2H6 > 0.98 as determined by paragraph 9.3.8.1. and 9.9.8.2., as applicable.
+If adjusting NMC temperature does not result in achieving these specifications, it is recommended that the catalyst material is replaced.

 Section 9.3.9.2.3., amend to read